krishan310/krishan-campusx/README.md

 # krishan-campusx
-this is the test repo for mlops
+this is the test repo for mlops beging mlops